2022 Houston Astros season: World Series

 In Game 4, Aaron Nola made his second start of the series for the Phillies, while Cristian Javier started for the Astros.
 The Astros and Phillies remained scoreless through four innings until the Astros loaded the bases in the top of the fifth inning against Nola.
-José Alvarado relieved Nola and hit Yordan Álvarez with a pitch, scoring the game's first run and breaking a 16-innings scoreless streak for Houston.
+José Alvarado relieved Nola and hit Yordan Alvarez with a pitch, scoring the game's first run and breaking a 16-innings scoreless streak for Houston.
 The next batter, Alex Bregman hit a two-RBI double, Kyle Tucker followed with an RBI sacrifice fly, and then Yuli Gurriel hit a single to score Bregman.
 Javier threw six innings without allowing a hit, striking out nine batters and walking two.
 He was relieved by Bryan Abreu, who struck out the side in the seventh inning.
 Rafael Montero pitched a hitless eighth inning for the Astros.
 Ryan Pressly pitched in the ninth inning for the Astros despite giving up a walk, completing the no-hitter.
 It was the first combined no-hitter in World Series history, and the second no-hitter in World Series history after Don Larsen's perfect game in the 1956 World Series.